Table of Contents

-The Moose Mountain hike in Kananaskis Country, Alberta – which tops out at 2,437 metres (7,995 feet), offers some of the premier vistas in the area.
-It’s a popular day hike for those living in the Bragg Creek and Calgary area.
-From the parking lot, the Moose Mountain hike is 13.8 kilometres return with an elevation gain of 473 m (1,552 feet).
-Allow 3.5 – 5 hours depending on your speed.
+The Moose Mountain hike in Kananaskis Country, Alberta – which tops 2,437 metres (7,995 feet), offers some of the premier vistas in the area.
+It’s a popular day hike – and mountain bike ride for those living in the Bragg Creek and Calgary area.

+The hike takes you from the trees to a working fire tower.
 The Moose Mountain hike can be approached by a number of routes.
 Most people do it via the trail that is accessed from a 7 km dirt road that takes off from Highway 66 just after the Paddy’s Flat Campground.
-The road is passable for two wheel drive vehicles.
+The road is passable for two wheel drive vehicles from May 15 to November 30th every year.

-The Moose Mountain hike starts off on a fire road with the first few kilometres offering only the odd peek-a-boo view.
+The Moose Mountain hike starts off at the end of Moose Mountain Road on a fire road.
+The first few kilometres are in the trees and only offer the odd peek-a-boo view.
 But in roughly three kilometres the landscape opens up and the destination becomes obvious.

-It’s a bit of a slog to the top as you switchback 473 m (1,552 feet) up the mountain in fairly short order.
+It’s a bit of a slog to the top as you switchback 470 m (1,540 feet) up the mountain in fairly short order.
+Be prepared to share the trail with mountain bikers.

 Fortunately the views just get better and better the higher you go.
 The landscape also changes, becoming rockier and more desolate the higher you climb.
 Don’t forget to include warm, wind-proof clothes as you may need everything you’ve got near the summit.